List of carbon capture and storage projects: Norway

 In Norway, the CO_{2} Technology Centre (TCM) at Mongstad began construction in 2009, and completed in 2012.
 It includes two capture technology plants (one advanced amine and one chilled ammonia), both capturing flue gas from two sources.
 This includes a gas-fired power plant and refinery cracker flue gas (similar to coal-fired power plant flue gas).

 In addition to this, the Mongstad site was also planned to have a full-scale CCS demonstration plant.
 The project was delayed to 2014, 2018, and then indefinitely.
 The project cost rose to US$985 million.
 Then in October 2011, Aker Solutions' wrote off its investment in Aker Clean Carbon, declaring the carbon sequestration market to be "dead".

 On 1 October 2013, Norway asked Gassnova, its Norwegian state enterprise for carbon capture and storage, not to sign any contracts for carbon capture and storage outside Mongstad.

 In 2015 Norway was reviewing feasibility studies and hoping to have a full-scale carbon capture demonstration project by 2020.

 In 2020, it then announced "Longship" ("Langskip" in Norwegian).
 This 2,7 billion CCS project will capture and store the carbon emissions of Norcem's cement factory in Brevik.
 Also, it plans to fund Fortum Oslo's Varme waste incineration facility.
 Finally, it will fund the transport and storage project "Northern Lights", a joint project between Equinor, Shell and Total.
-This latter project will transport liquid CO_{2} from capture facilities to a terminal at Øygarden in Vestland County.
+This latter project will transport liquid CO_{2} from capture facilities to a terminal at Øygarden Municipality in Vestland County.
 From there, CO_{2} will be pumped through pipelines to a reservoir beneath the seabed.
 The first two CO_{2} carrier ships for the Øygarden terminal were under construction at Dalian Shipbuilding in China in 2022.
 They are being equipped with rotor sails estimated to cut emissions by 5%. Øygarden is the world's first open-access transport and storage infrastructure.